Carpet Specifications Explained

-I generally recommend a pile height of less than 3/4" (0.75) to help reduce the chance of matting and crushing of the pile.
+I generally recommend a pile height of 3/4" (0.75) or less to help reduce the chance of matting and crushing of the pile over time.
 Why?
 A shorter Pile-Height makes for a much more durable carpet, it makes the carpet much easier to clean and makes the carpet more stain resistant and less prone to matting and crushing of the pile.

 For example, we all know that Commercial Grade Carpets usually have a very short pile-height and have a dense pile.
 They can tolerate heavy foot traffic for decades and are easily cleaned time and time again.
 This is the recipe for success commonly used in offices, airports, casinos and banks all across America.

 Understanding Looped-Berber Carpet Styles